 If you anticipate an absence or tardiness in advance of the date of such absence or tardiness, notify your Supervisor as far in advance as possible to request approval for such absence or tardiness.
-Followed by emailing all lesson plans and dates of anticipated absences to hscoverage@albanyleadership.org or mscoverage@albanyleadership.org.
-If you will be absent or tardy due to an emergency, unexpected illness or other unexpected reason, you are expected to contact your supervisor and the person designated to find coverage for you as soon as it is safe for you to do so to report your absence or lateness.
+Followed by emailing all lesson plans and dates of anticipated absences to hscoverage@albanyleadership.org or mscoverage@albanyleadership.org or mscoverage@albanyleadership.org or mscoverage@albanyleadership.org or lif you are expected to contact your supervisor and the person designated to find coverage for you as soon as it is safe for you to do so to report your absence or lateness.
 Absences or tardiness should be reported by emailing Coverage@albanyleadership.org and employees' direct supervisor by 6:00am.
 If you are unable to report your absence or tardy yourself due to a serious illness or emergency you may have a relative or medical professional call on your behalf.
 Provided that your call in is accepted as an authorized absence you will be allowed to use leave.
 The act of calling in does not guarantee that the absence is authorized.